-While exploring your own gratitude can provide you with plenty of writing ideas, there are other benefits as well.
+Exploring your gratitude can provide you with plenty of writing ideas, but there are other benefits as well.
 Here are five reasons why documenting what you’re grateful for can be beneficial:

 - A great way to start your day.
 It’s not always easy to roll out of bed and propel yourself into your daily routine.
 Some days it’s downright dreadful, like when you know you have to attend a long, boring meeting, take a test, or see the doctor.
-If you write in your appreciation journal in the A.M., it will jump-start your day on a positive note and a day that starts off good is less likely to turn sour.
+If you write in your appreciation journal in the A.M., it will jump-start your day on a positive note, and a day that starts well is less likely to turn sour.

 - Good for the soul.
-The process of thinking about what you are grateful for and expressing your gratitude just makes you feel good.
+The process of thinking about what you’re grateful for and expressing your gratitude just makes you feel good.
 This could be contagious, and other people around you might absorb some of that positive energy.
 This makes life better for everyone.

 - Promote positive thinking.
-Because the things for which you’re grateful are the positives in life, when you focus on them, you are directing your attention away from the negatives.
+Because the things for which you’re grateful are the positives in life, when you focus on them, you’re directing your attention away from the negatives.
 According to some experts, concentrating on the good things in life attracts more good things to you.